hkotek/hkotek.com/_posts/2026-05-04-pivot-to-slp-guest_post-part2.md

 &nbsp;

-*This is a guest post written by [Julie Doner](https://www.linkedin.com/in/julianne-doner/)*.
+*This is a guest post written by [Julie Doner](https://www.linkedin.com/in/julianne-doner/)*. <br>
 Check out Part 1 [here](https://hkotek.com/blog/deciding-to-pivot-linguistics-to-slp/), and stay tuned for Part 3!